Code 31 Error Message

 Note: If you're convinced that hardware isn't the cause of this particular Code 31 error, you could try a repair install of Windows.
 If that doesn't work, try a clean install of Windows.
 I don't recommend doing either of those before you try replacing the hardware, but you may have to give them a shot if you're out of other options.

 Please let me know if you've fixed a Code 31 error using a method that I don't have above.
 I'd like to keep this page as updated as possible.

 The Code 31 error could apply to any hardware device in Device Manager but most Code 31 errors appear on optical drives like CD and DVD drives.

 Still Having Code 31 Issues in Device Manager?

-Let a community of computer support enthusiasts help out!
-Post the details of your problem in the PC Support Forum.
-Be sure to let us know that the exact error you're receiving is the Code 31 error in Device Manager.
+See Get More Help for information about contacting me on social networks or via email, posting on tech support forums, and more.
+Be sure to let me know that the exact error you're receiving is the Code 31 error in Device Manager.
 Also, please let us know what steps, if any, you've already taken to try to fix the problem.